maitruong-data/Sales-Performance-and-Market-Expansion-for-Global-Superstore-PowerBI/README.md

 This project uses Power BI to analyze and visualize global sale data for a retail company named Superstore, which operates across multiple markets and continents.
 The company is growing fast and aiming to expand their markets and strategic products.

 Our main goal is to provide senior managers data-driven insights to:
-- Get an overview of business performance in terms of sales, profit, and order return rate over the years, markets and products
+- Get an overview of business performance in terms of sales, profit, products and order return rate over the years, markets and products
 - Identify growth markets and strategic products, which lead to better market strategy, commercial tactics and product portfolio
 - Shorten decision time